The Cold War

 to choose.

-the Cold War.
+- The Invisible Enemy.
+The rhetoric of conspiracy brought suspicion of one's neighbor into the Cold War.
 Communists were depicted as operating secretly within the American

 society.
 This gave great political weight to revealing the secret Communists